Notes On… Therapy as Camp

 The Villain.

-And therapy, like camp, asks:
+Therapy, like camp, asks:

-What if we name the costume?
+What if we name the costume out loud?

-We don’t laugh at the defense.
+We don’t mock the defense.
+We bow to its necessity.

-We don’t mock the dramatics.
+We don’t roll our eyes at the dramatics.

-Camp knows that seriousness and absurdity are never far apart.
+Camp knows seriousness and absurdity are never far apart.
+So does good therapy.

-The moment someone bursts into tears laughing at their own ancient pattern?
+The moment someone bursts into tears laughing at their own ancient pattern.

 That’s camp.